rekmarks/openzeppelin-solidity-metadata/README.md

     - an object of OpenZeppelin library names to object values
         - `compiled`
             - the compiled library, from `solc.compile()`
+        - `dependencies`
+            - a sorted array of dependencies

 ### notes
 - JSON data current as of OpenZeppelin `1.10.0`
 - Does not include `openzeppelin-solidity/contracts/mocks` and `openzeppelin-solidity/contracts/examples` from the OpenZeppelin repo
-- The `Bounty` contract requires the `Target` contract to function, even though it does not *depend* on it
+- The `Bounty` contract requires a separately deployed `Target` contract to function, even though it does not *depend* on it, and therefore isn't listed as a dependency
-- A Solidity `library` can neither inherit nor be inherited
+- A Solidity `library` can neither inherit nor be inherited, but they can use interfaces and can have dependencies

 ## dev
-To re-generate data, clone the repo and run the desired getter in your terminal, in the `./getters` directory, after running `npm install`
+To re-generate data, clone the repo and run the desired scripts described in `package.json`.
+This requires Python.